ElijaRock/git-guide/README.md

 ## Part 6: Best Practices

-Now that you have the knowledge, I will let you know of some best practices that I learned in the time that I have used git.
+Now that you have the background knowledge, I will let you know of some best practices that I learned in the time that I have used git.

 1. If ever in doubt run `git status`.
 This will give you valuable information on the current state of the git repo on your computer, changes you have made, etc.

 2. Do not make changes to the main branch.
 The code on this branch is stable, tested, and reliable.

 3. Do not force push other people's code off the repo.
 As annoying as it may be to deal with merge conflicts (you'll experience these at some point), do not force push your own code.
-Make sure to fetch and merge/rebase to resolve the conflicts instead.
+Make sure to fetch and rebase to resolve the conflicts instead.

-4. Detailed commit messages.
+4. Write detailed commit messages.
 Make it obvious what your commit does to change the code (don't add a meaningless message).

-5. Use the builtin issues feature.
+5. Use the built-in issues feature.
 Get in the habit of submitting proper bug reports as an issue and document what you did and what didn't work.
 You can also use a `feature-request` tag on your issue to request a new feature, which can later be closed in the pull request that fixes the issue.

 6. Read the docs.
-I have gathered almost all of my information from the official Github documentation.
+I have gathered almost all of my information from the [official Github documentation](https://docs.github.com/en).
 If you are ever unsure or would like to know about more powerful features, try reading the documentation first.